 Then something happened when you were ten that made every rainstorm seem like a sprinkle.
 You decided you wanted to learn and teach others about Jesus, and in seventh grade at a Christian youth summer camp, you walked up for a ministry call.
 From what I heard, it was you and another young man.
 I was surprised as you were my shy little guy.
 When your sister came home and told me you went up in front of all those people and proclaimed your heart for Jesus, your daddy and I could not have been prouder.
 First you dispelled all fear of the unknown and boldly made a statement of your faith, that was yours alone.
-You are headed to Houghton College in New York State in the Fall to pursue your dreams.
+You then headed off to Houghton College in New York State to pursue your dreams.
 Another adventure on your horizon and it was full of possibilities.
 God is ready to use every minute of your journey as you set out to climb a new ladder.
 God has all of you and He will never let go!

 He won't let go